cluesurf/mark.js/readme.md

 # Gematria in JavaScript

-For Node.js, not the browser, as it requires a database basically to do across cultures.

-Pass in an array of characters, which you can get with the _spread_ operator.
+Pass in a string of characters to functions like these.

 ```js
 import greek from '@termsurf/mark.js/language/greek'